Megha-2217/KRISHNA-MART/README.md

 * Which channel is contributing to maximum sales?
 * Highest selling category?

-🎯Insights :-
+🎯Tools:-
+ Throughout this project i utillized advance excel function,data cleaning techniques, Pivot tables, pivot chats and other data visualization tools.

+🎯Key Insights

-* Women are more likely to buy compared to men (-65)
+* Women are more likely to buy compared to men.
-* Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (-35%)
+* Maharashtra, Karnataka and Uttar Pradesh are the top 3 states.
-* Adult age group (30-49 yrs) is max contributing (-50%)
+*The Adult age group (30-49 yrs) is max contributing.
-* Amazon, Flipkart and Myntra Channels are max contributing (-80)
+* Amazon, Flipkart and Myntra contribute most.

-🎯Conclusion
+🎯Conclusion to Improve
 Target Women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.